Havoc Demon Hunter: Midnight Expansion Preview

 Midnight Changes for Havoc Demon Hunter

-To start, the official developer statement regarding the approach to Havoc was posted alongside the initial Patch Notes:
+To start, the official developer statement regarding the approach to Havoc is as follows:

 Developers’ notes: Midnight brings targeted changes to Havoc focused on two key areas: Reducing total button count of both offensive and defense/utility abilities, especially when they have overlapping identity or functional redundancy; and simplifying circumstances of conditional bonuses that warp ability usage in unintuitive ways, especially those that stem from overlapping buff windows.
 Many skills have been changed or removed, including talents with unclear or overly-niche purpose.
 Large multiplicative skill bonuses have been changed or removed to make room for Havoc’s natural gameplay to be fun and effective.